Umahjoseph/alx-pre_course/README.md

-May i remain focused to Full Stack SE
+May i remain focused to Full Stack SE and may i finish the course to the end.